SardarJagjeetSingh/SardarJagjeetSingh/README.md

 I am currently pursuing B.tech in Computer Science.
 I started with HTML, but have really found a passion for Frontend development...

-* 🌍  I'm based in I'm based in Patiala, Punjab
+* 🌍  I'm based in Bhawanigarh, Sangrur, Punjab
 * ✉️  You can contact me at [jagjeetsinghj702@gmail.com](mailto:jagjeetsinghj702@gmail.com)
 * 🧠  I'm learning JavaScript
 * 🤝  I'm open to collaborating on interesting Projects